 making her New York debut at Rockwood Music Hall

-opening for a list of acclaimed artists including Kacey Musgraves, Lake Street Dive and Andrew Bird on a select series of US tour dates that featured stops at Newport Folk Festival, Hollywood Bowl, Austin City Limits Festival, Lincoln Center Out of Doors
+opening for a list of acclaimed artists including Kacey Musgraves, Lake Street Dive and Andrew Bird on a select series of US tour dates that featured stops at Newport Folk Festival, Hollywood Bowl, Austin City Limits Festival, and Lincoln Center Out of Doors

 making her nationally televised debut on CBS This Morning: Saturday Sessions

-receiving a Grammy nomination for Best Artist, along with fellow JOVM mainstays The Black Pumas.
+receiving a Grammy nomination for Best Artist, along with fellow JOVM mainstays The Black Pumas

 making her late night national television debut on Jimmy Kimmel Live!